-The use of Microsoft PowerPoint application for preparing business presentations, effective presentation uujus ted in terms of the number of contact hours and the thematic sequ 1 Lecture c ontact hours (incl discussions 5) No. Topic Full-time studies Part-time studies Part-time studies with e-learning elements 170.
-The role of information technology in processing, analysis and dissemination of economic data.
-Current developments in the area of information technology.
-Data protection and safe work on the Internet.
-2 1 1 171.
+The use of Microsoft PowerPoint application for preparing business presentations, effective presentation

+Finding information on the Internet, its transfer, processing and analysis with the applications uujus tea in terms of the number of contact hours and the thematic sequ Lecture co ontact hours (incl discussions No. Topic Full-time Part-time Part-time studies studies studies with e-learning Studies Studies elements 171.
+The role of information technology in processing, analysis and 1 dissemination of economic data.Current developments i 2 1 the area of information 2 technology.Data protection and safe work on the Interne 172.
 Operating systems, applications.
-Windows 10 operating system opportunities, changing of the work-related parameters 1 1 1 2.3.
-The use of Microsoft Excel application in information management, calculations, analyses and reporting 22 12 2 173.
-The concept and application of database and database management system.
-The use of Microsoft Access application in information management, calculations, analysis 8 4 2 174.
-The use of Microsoft Word application for preparing business documents 12 4 2 175.
-The use of Microsoft PowerPoint application for preparing business presentations, effective presentation 0.5 0.5 2 176.
+Windows 10 operating system 1 1 1 opportunities, changing of the work-related parameters 1 1 3.3.
+The use of Microsoft Excel application in information 22 12 2 management, calculations, analyses and reporting 22 12 174.
+The concept and application of database and database 2 management system.
+The use of Microsoft Access application 8 4 in information management, calculations, analysis 175.
+The use of Microsoft Word application for preparing business 12 4 2 documents 12 4 176.
+The use of Microsoft PowerPoint application for preparing 0.5 0.5 2 business presentations, effective presentation 0.5 0.5 177.
 Search for information on the Internet.
-Working with the official economic, financial, statistical data sources, obtained data transfer to the applications, data processing and analysis 2 1 1 177.
+Working with the 1 official economic, financial, statistical data sources, obtained 2 1 data transfer to the applications, data processing and analysis 178.
 The use of cloud computing 1 0.5 1 Total: 48 24 12